baudelaine/ocp-esx/Install-Cloud-Pak-for-Multicloud-Management.md

 >:warning: Set **DISK**, **PART**, **VG** and **LV** variables accordingly in **$WORKDIR/extendRootLV.sh** before proceeding

+> :warning: Run this on Controller

 ```
 $WORKDIR/extendRootLV.sh
 ```

 #### Load the container images into the local registry

 > :bulb: To avoid network failure, launch installation on **locale console** or in a **screen**

+> :warning: Run this on Controller

 ```
 [ ! -z $(command -v screen) ] && echo screen installed || yum install screen -y